I-9 Form

 Form I-9 Review and Verification: Not a “Notarization”!

-Here’s where the issue becomes dangerous for unsuspecting notaries.
+Here’s where the issue becomes dangerous for uninformed notaries.
 Many employers ask notaries serving as their Authorized Representative to affix their notarial seal to the certification section of the Form I-9.
-Never do this: the Form I-9 does not require an authorized notarial act of any kind, for either the employee’s execution of the document or the Authorized Representative’s.
+Never do this: the Form I-9 does not require a notarial act of any kind, or an imprint of the notary’s official stamp/seal, for either the employee’s execution of the document or the Authorized Representative’s.

 Still worse, employers frequently ask notaries serving as their Authorized Representative to complete additional forms that exceed the instructions provided by USCIS for the Form I-9.
 Typically, these forms have the notary/Authorized Representative attesting to various statements (“I attest that I am a Notary Public in good standing”; “I attest that I agree to act as Authorized Representative for ______”; etc.), then signing and sealing the same statement.
 This is a clear act of notarizing one’s own signature, which is expressly prohibited in all states.